Straight River Clean Up

 Mark your calendar for the 7th Annual Watershed Wide Clean-Up is Saturday, September 17th, 2016 from 9:00 AM to 12:00 PM!

 One of the great natural resources that the City of Owatonna can be proud of is the Straight River.
 As the chief tributary of the Cannon River, the Straight River is an important and scenic river in its own right.
 It originates in southern Steele County at Oak Glen Lake near Bixby and flows northward through Steele County into southern Rice County, passing through the cities of Owatonna and Medford, to its mouth at the Cannon River in Faribault.

 Cannon River Watershed Partnership

 The City of Owatonna is very fortunate to have the support of the Cannon River Watershed Partnership (CRWP) in making great strides at improving the Straight River and Maple Creek.
-With the help of CRWP and 300 volunteers, approximately 9 tons of trash and debris were removed from the Straight River in 2013.
-CRWP will again be coordinating a watershed wide clean up effort for 2015.
+With the help of CRWP and 300 volunteers, over 9 tons of trash and debris has been removed from the watershed.
+CRWP and the City will again be coordinating a watershed wide clean up effort for 2016.

 All volunteers must sign and submit a Liability Waiver Form prior to helping the clean up.
 If the volunteer is under the age of 18, the Liability Waiver Form must be signed by this or her legal guardian.